Eye clinic liaison officer

 What is an Eye Clinic Liaison Officer (ECLO)?

-An ECLO works as part of the Hospital Eye Service, to provide emotional and practical support to people with sight loss, their friends, families and carers.
+An ECLO works as part of the hospital eye service, to provide emotional and practical support to people with sight loss, their friends, families and carers.

 What does an ECLO do?

-ECLOs bridge the gap between Health and Social Care and empower people with sight loss by signposting and referring them to the wide range of support services available outside of the hospital.
+ECLOs bridge the gap between health and social care and empower people with sight loss by signposting and referring them to the wide range of support services available outside of the hospital.

 You’ll help guide people through the certification and registration process, provide Visual Awareness Training for hospital staff, and act as advocates for patients so they get the best possible care.